Pattern recognition in the nucleation kinetics of non-equilibrium self-assembly: Abstract

-Inspired by biology's most sophisticated computer, the brain, neural networks constitute a profound reformulation of computational principles.
-Remarkably, analogous high-dimensional, highly-interconnected computational architectures also arise within information-processing molecular systems inside living cells, such as signal transduction cascades and genetic regulatory networks.
-Might neuromorphic collective modes be found more broadly in other physical and chemical processes, even those that ostensibly play non-information-processing roles such as protein synthesis, metabolism, or structural self-assembly?
+{\bf Inspired by biology's most sophisticated computer, the brain, neural networks constitute a profound reformulation of computational principles\autocite{HKP1991,dayan2005theoretical,goodfellow2016deep}.
+Remarkably, analogous high-dimensional, highly-interconnected computational architectures also arise within information-processing molecular systems inside living cells, such as signal transduction cascades and genetic regulatory networks\autocite{rossler1974synthetic,Hjelmfelt1991-uq,mjolsness1991connectionist,Bray1995-yf}.
+Might collective modes analogous to neural computation be found more broadly in other physical and chemical processes, even those that ostensibly play non-information-processing roles?
 Here we examine nucleation during self-assembly of multicomponent structures, showing that high-dimensional patterns of concentrations can be discriminated and classified in a manner similar to neural network computation.
-Specifically, we design a set of 917 DNA tiles that can self-assemble in three alternative ways such that competitive nucleation depends sensitively on the extent of co-localization of high-concentration tiles within the three structures.
+Specifically, we design a set of 917 DNA tiles that can self-assemble in three alternative ways such that competitive nucleation depends sensitively on the extent of colocalization of high-concentration tiles within the three structures.
 The system was trained in-silico to classify a set of 18 grayscale 30×30 pixel images into three categories.
-Experimentally, fluorescence and atomic force microscopy monitoring during and after a 150-hour anneal established that all trained images were correctly classified, while a test set of image variations probed the robustness of the results.
+Experimentally, fluorescence and atomic force microscopy measurements during and after a 150-hour anneal established that all trained images were correctly classified, while a test set of image variations probed the robustness of the results.
 While slow compared to prior biochemical neural networks, our approach is surprisingly compact, robust, and scalable.
-This success suggests that ubiquitous physical phenomena, such as nucleation, may hold powerful information processing capabilities when scaled up as high-dimensional multicomponent systems. }
+Our findings suggest that ubiquitous physical phenomena, such as nucleation, may hold powerful information processing capabilities when they occur within high-dimensional multicomponent systems. }